 Introduction to Seal Beach, California

 Seal Beach, California, in Orange county, is 5 miles E of Long Beach, California.
-Part of the surrounding Orange County metro area, Seal Beach is home to some 24,157 residents.
+Seal Beach is part of the surrounding Orange County metro area.

 Seal Beach History